-Once you have finished with the constraints, click on the 'Elemental Composition' icon and select with the crosshair the desired peak of the Mass spectrum.
+Once you have finished with the constraints, click on the 'Elemental Composition' icon elect with the crosshair the desired peak of the Mass spectrum.
 A table with the results will be displayed (it is also possible to find this table under the 'View/Tables' menu).
-All the results obtained
+All the results obtained will satisfy the composition, DBE, and tolerance constraints, and will be ranked in decreasing order of fitness.
+Please bear in mind that a fitness value of 1 will be the perfect match.